waku-org/specs/standards/application/relay-reliability.md

 - create outgoing buffer for all "outgoing" messages
 - create incoming buffer for all recently received message hashes
 - query store node based on topics and time range for message hashes periodically
-- check outgoing buffer with returned message hash, if included, mark message as `sent`, resend if needed.
+- check outgoing buffer with returned message hash, if included, mark message as `sent`, resend if needed
-- check incoming buffer with returned message hash, if not included, fetch the missing message with its hash.
+- check incoming buffer with returned message hash, if not included, fetch the missing message with its hash
 - update the last fetch time for the interested topic

 ## Security and Performance Considerations